52 pickup: As a game

 By introducing additional rules, the task of picking up the cards can be made into a solitaire game.
 A popular rule of this kind is that only cards from the top of the heap may be removed, and that they must be removed in sets that form poker combinations.

 Similarly, a competitive element can be introduced, e.g., when one player must pick up the cards in red suits and another those in black suits.
 If the cards are substituted with more robust and easily distinguishable objects such as plastic spoons in various colors, the game becomes appropriate for a group of very young children to train locomotive, object control, and recognition skills.
 Letter or word cards can be used for older children.

 A similar game is called "card rugby" (a cross between 52 pickup and rugby) which involves two teams of people.
 The dealer has a pack of cards, they then show the teams a card in the pack, e.g., two of spades.
 The dealer then shuffles the cards and they are thrown into the air.
 The two teams then must find the card mentioned and the first team to find the card and run to the other end of the room with it and touch down wins.

 History

 While written records start later, the prank appears to have been played among children as early as 1942.
 The Encyclopedia of American Folklore discusses it under "folk humor" and, confirmed by numerous references in popular cultures, describes it as a "popular American prank".
 It notes that the typical mark for the prank is a very young child who is too keen to be included in play to ask questions.
-The game is also popular in Germany, where it is known as 32 heb auf and is played with 32 cards.
+The game is also popular in Germany, where it is known as 32 heb auf and is played with a Skat deck of 32 cards.
 At least one American card game anthology has listed the prank among more formal children's games.